Dream Homes Ltd. Nearly Famous Rebuilding Blog –

 Remember – if you have a specific question, send me an email or a text.
 You don’t need to wait for a seminar or a site visit to clarify a point or two.
 The same goes for those of you under construction.
 Whether or not you are Dream Homes/Atlantic Northeast Construction client or not, I will always try and help you or guide you in the right direction.

-Reminder: if you’ve sent me email or left a voice mail and have not received a response within a day or so, please try and contact me again.
-I do miss messages here and there.
+If you’ve sent me email or left a voice mail and have not received a response within a day or so, please try and contact me again.

-Note to Sandsters: Though I began and continue to write this blog primarily to help as many Sandsters as possible, Dream Homes Ltd. and Atlantic Northeast Construction LLC are new home builders and general contractors who are actively renovating and reconstructing projects up and down the shore.
-We actually do all of the work that I talk about in the blog.
+Note to Sandsters: Though I began and continue to write this blog primarily to help as many Sandsters as possible, Dream Homes Ltd. is a new home builder and general contractor who actively does renovation and reconstruction projects up and down the shore.
+We actually are doing all of the work that I talk about in the blog.
 We work with private clients and Path B and C in the RREM program.
 Call, text or email to set up an appointment for an estimate on your rebuilding project.

 Hope this helps.
 As always, call or write with any questions.